KarimAlzainy/KarimAlzainy/README.md

 ## 🔗 Featured Projects

 - 🧠 **Smart Automation Scripts** – For Telegram, scraping, and file manipulation
-- 🔌 **Bluetooth-Controlled Relays** – Built with ESP32 + phone apps
+- 🔌 **Basic apps** – Built so you don't have to recreate some things (ex.
+Weather app)
 - 🧰 **Tkinter Desktop Tools** – Clean UI, powerful features
-- 🛰️ **ESP Projects** – Remote control, sensor input, and more
+- 🛰️ **Hardware Projects** – Opening electric door with phone app and more

 Want to see more?
-[Check out my repositories »](https://github.com/kareemalzainy)
+[Check out my repositories »](https://github.com/KarimAlzainy)

 ---

 ## ✍️ Recent Highlights

-- 🎉 Launched multiple freelance tools for clients across Egypt and abroad
 - 📦 Built internal-use bots for scraping, parsing, and automated file handling
 - 💡 Experimented with using Python + Lua together in hybrid automation projects